-LinkedIn has huge potential for experts and specialists.
+LinkedIn has huge potential for specialists and leaders in the B2B market.
 However it’s getting tougher to Stand Out in LinkedIn, and to get results with limited resources.

-The LinkedWIN approach to LinkedIn Optimisation is a blueprint to help experts and specialists to develop a solid platform for ongoing business success.
+This LinkedWIN approach to LinkedIn Optimisation is a blueprint to help specialists and leaders to develop a solid platform for ongoing business success.

 The THREE that come up from my contacts and clients most often are around: